-We had already picked up the necessary medications from the hospital pharmacy, some of which, such as the IV’s and pain medication, did not cost us one single peso, due to our PhilHealth membership (more on PhilHealth later.)
+We had already picked up the necessary medications from the hospital pharmacy, some of which, such as the IVs and pain medication, did not cost us one peso due to our PhilHealth membership (more on PhilHealth later.)

-I climbed into bed next to her, not able to snatch any sleep from The Sandman due to the bright lights and warm conditions of the room.
+I climbed into bed next to her, not able to snatch any sleep from The Sandman due to the room’s bright lights and warm conditions.
 You had to bring your own fan in at a charge of 50 pesos per day.

 I finally managed to doze off for an hour.
 At 5:00 am I sent a text message to my wife’s sister Alida who lives in Guimaras.
 Thankfully she was awake early that morning and immediately called back.
 I went into the hallway to take the call.

 I could barely speak as I choked back the tears.
 Alida was on her way.